mikael-johnsson/what-are-we-eating/README.md

 https://www.pexels.com
 ### Acknowledgments
 Huge thank you to my Code institute mentor Graeme Taylor for offering excellent insights in good coding praxis.

+Thank you to Kera Cudmore for creating the template for this Readme.